Scallop Fra Diavolo with Linguine and Parmesan Breadcrumbs

 Simmer tomato sauce

 Return pan from scallops to medium-high heat with 2 teaspoons olive oil.
 When oil is shimmering, add scallion whites and light greens and remaining garlic; sauté, stirring, until beginning to soften, 1-2 minutes.
-Add white wine, tomato paste, remaining crushed red pepper, 1 cup reserved pasta water, ½ teaspoon salt, and black pepper; simmer until flavors have melded, 3-4 minutes more.
+Add white wine, tomato paste, remaining crushed red pepper, 1 cup reserved pasta cooking water, ½ teaspoon salt, and black pepper; simmer until flavors have melded, 3-4 minutes more.
 Transfer sauce to pot with linguine and scallops.

 Plate scallop fra diavolo

 Add half of Parmesan to pot with pasta and toss to combine.
-Adding 2 tablespoons at a time, stir in remaining pasta water until sauce is silky and clings to noodles.
+Adding 2 tablespoons at a time, stir in remaining pasta cooking water until sauce is silky and clings to noodles.
 To bowl with breadcrumbs, stir in scallion dark greens and remaining Parmesan.
 Divide scallop fra diavolo between serving plates and sprinkle over Parmesan breadcrumbs.
 Dig in!